This post may contain affiliate links.

-Are you considering (or in the process of) selling everything to travel, live full time in an RV, or move into a smaller home?
-One of the hardest parts of the journey toward a more minimalistic life free from clutter and excess “things” is figuring out what to do with belongings that are attached to precious memories and feelings of familiarity.
-Here are some suggestions that might help.
+Are you considering (or in the process of) downsizing to an RV or smaller home?
+One of the hardest parts of the journey toward minimalism and freedom from clutter and excess “things” is figuring out what to do with sentimental belongings that are attached to precious memories and feelings of familiarity.
+Here are some suggestions that helped me when I preparing to live in an RV full time.

 Idea #1: Use.